-The course opens by midnight the Thursday prior to the first day of class.
+The course opens by midnight the Thursday prior the first day of class.
 Students may work ahead up until the due date at their own pace.
 Students must complete specific action items in the Start Here and First Day module to open further Course Content which contains the weekly lessons.

-This course is offered also in an 8-week Online, Live Online, or Blended/Flex option.
+This course is offered also in a 12-week express format each semester, as well as 8-week Live Online or Blended option each modmester.
 The same learning objectives are met across all formats to support learning standards and articulation needs.